mnokka/ROS2Multinodes/README.md

 POC to see how ROS2 operates when huge number of publisher and subscriber are introduced to Foxy

-Fetch down to ROS2 workspace src directory and build: colcon build
+Fetch down to ROS2 workspace src directory and build: colcon build  build --event-handlers console_direct+   (as verbose)

 start listener: ros2 run multinodes  mylistener